prebid/prebid.github.io/dev-docs/pb9-notes.md

 We now require node.js 20+ to build.
 Babel was upgraded; the build target was modernized.
 The test suite raised its browser version targets.

 transformBidParams was removed from the build so publishers would not need an adapter to use a bidder in prebid server.
-Appnexus adapter added anPspParamsConverter as a temporary measure to solve for their adapter.
+Appnexus adapter added the anPspParamsConverter module as a temporary measure to solve for their adapter.

 Private functions are no longer available to npm consumers.